 Know Your Way Around

 The path between countries might be simple and direct at times.
 It isn’t always like this.
 There is a higher chance of delivery delays when using indirect routes.
-As a result, firms must conduct route analysis and determine whether they should anticipate delivery delays.
+As a result, firms must conduct route analysis and determine whether they should expect delivery delays

-A company can cancel a cargo or pick an alternate route after learning about the route and the likelihood of delays.
+A company can cancel a cargo or pick an alternate route.
+This is after learning about the route and the likelihood of delays.
 This may assist in reducing import uncertainty.

 What Documents are required for entry into the United States